forfudan/MojoMiji/src/docs/advanced/references.md

 In Mojo, "reference" is not a type (a safe pointer) as is in Rust, but is more like the reference in C++.
 A reference refers to the same value but with a different name.
 Thus, it is an **alias**, a **body double** that is tidily associated with the original variable.
 It has some right on the value, but not all the rights.
 By default, it can read the value.
 Given more permissions, it can also modify the value.
 No more than that.
 It cannot destroy the value or change its ownership.

 Since it is not a new type, it is therefore, sharing the same behaviors of the original variable.
 If you want to get the value of the reference, you do not need to de-reference it.
-In other words, the auto-dereferencing becomes a result convention of the alias rather than a feature of the reference type.
+In other words, the auto-dereferencing becomes a result convention of the references rather than a feature of the reference type (reference in Mojo is no type).

 For example, if you pass `a: Int` into function `fn copyit(read some: Int)`, then `some` is an immutable reference (alias) of `a` and behave exactly as `a`.
 The code `b = some.copy()` within the function would call `a`'s `copy()` method.
 To print the value, you can simply use `print(some)` without any de-referencing operator, e.g., `print(some[])`.